 Both robots have a standard filter, and it isn’t a HEPA, so it cannot block allergens.

-However, these bins aren’t interchangeable – the 690 latch is a different shape from the 675 bin that has a rounder shape.
+However, these bins aren’t interchangeable – the 690 latch is different from the 675 bin with a rounder shape.

 Also, there’s no sensor inside it to notify users if it’s full – you’ll have to check manually.
 The best practice for me is to dump it after every cleaning cycle.

 Noise level comparison

-I tested the Roomba 690 using a sound meter from a few feet away, and it recorded 65.7 decibels, while the 675 is slightly less noisy with 62 decibels.
+I tested both the Roomba 690 and 675 with a sound meter from a few feet away, and it was close.
+The 690 recorded 65.7 decibels while the 675 had 65.6 decibels.

 Run time comparison

 According to Roomba, both the 675 and 690 will run for up to 90 minutes.

-It’s a decent figure, but the lack of a smart navigation algorithm or recharge and resume limit its coverage.
+It’s a decent figure, but the lack of a smart navigation algorithm or recharge and resume limits its coverage.

 To maximize its strengths, you’ll have to move it from one room to another to clean it individually.

 Upkeep will be similar for both the 675 and 690.
 You’ll need to clean these areas regularly.

 - Main brush and side brush: These components take the most beating, and oftentimes, stuff like hair and grime accumulate under the side brush and the axles of the primary brushes.
 Check these areas at least once a week.

 - Sensors: Check the cliff sensors beneath these robots and clean them using clean cotton buds or microfiber towels to function at their optimum level.

 - Wheels: Perhaps the most neglected part of a robot vacuum.
 The 675 and 690 have three wheels – one castor wheel in front for steering and two rubber wheels in the middle.
 Use a slightly damp towel and wipe these parts down.

 - Dust bin: Empty the dust container after every cleaning cycle so dust mites don’t breed.
 Check the filter for dirt that can accumulate.
 The filter isn’t washable, so don’t immerse it underwater.

-Related: Please check this how-to guide on how to clean the Roomba 690.
+Related: Please check this how-to guide on cleaning the Roomba 690.